tommyclay/alba-wind-behaviour/README.md

 These are the datasets used in the analysis, in a format that makes it straightforward to fit the mixed models and HMMs.

+    [RJ2]: # (Tommy, the description in the first file is not clear.
+Are these average wind values?)

 - **BothSites_forwindexperienced.csv**: data to load into the wind_experienced_analysis_plotting.r code.
 The columns are:
     - ID - factor encoding individual bird identity;
     - TripID - factor encoding trip identity;